19 of the best Irish pubs in London

 guinness and rugby at Daffodil Mulligan

 What: Richard Corrigan’s first London restaurant outside of Mayfair - the lovely Daffodil Mulligan in Shoreditch - comes equipped with a moody basement bar where you can often find live folk bands playing on the weekends.
-Naturally, Gibney's is well stocked with Tayto crisps and Club Orange, while the Guinness is some of the best you’ll find this side of the Irish Sea.
+The Gibney family has been in the pub game for nearly a century now.
+So naturally, Gibney's is well stocked with Tayto crisps and Club Orange, while the Guinness might be some of the best you’ll find this side of the Irish Sea.

 Where: